 (If any of you are fans of the British soap Eastenders, don’t worry.
 I’m not about to copy their most boring story-line ever , complaining about how often the bins are collected.)

 It was the general waste bin that was due for collection, but I thought I would take out any recycling on my way.
 So I collected any plastic bottles and cardboard up and took them to the recycling bin outside.
-Then I remember that as James, my partner, would be a while yet before he was home from work I better check I’d locked the door.
+Then I remembered that as James, my partner, would be a while yet before he was home from work I better check I’d locked the door.
 Ah-ha, no I hadn’t, I’d caught myself almost forgetting a crucial step.
 Pleased with myself I set off on my journey.

 Did you spot my error?